How to Secure DNS?

 In principle, DNS security is a huge topic.
 In practice, it typically boils down to three main issues.
-These are data theft, DNS hijacking, and DDoS attacks.
+These are data theft, Domain hijacking, and DDoS attacks.

 Technically, the issue of data theft via DNS can be resolved by implementing DNSSEC, preferably in combination with HTTPS.
 In the real world, however, support for DNSSEC is nowhere near as widespread as support for HTTPS.

 In practical terms, therefore, this is one of those situations where it makes sense to treat the symptom rather than the cause.
 You should already be storing sensitive data in encrypted form, so just make a point of transmitting (and receiving) it in encrypted form and preferably over an encrypted connection such as a VPN.

 Domain hijacking basically means rerouting traffic from the legitimate domain the person intended to visit a domain of the cyberattackers' choosing.
 Sometimes this diversion is very blatant, for example, sending people to a website with "questionable" content.
 Sometimes, however, it can be very covert.
 People can be diverted to a website that is designed to "look and feel" like the real one.